Growing and Harvesting Basil So it Produces All Season Long

 You can harvest basil from a healthy, mature plant just about any time.
 Harvest the basil leaves you want to use in recipes as you need them.

-When flower buds start to form on a mature plant, it’s time to really prune your basil.
+When flower buds start to form at the top of the plant, it’s time to really prune your basil.
 If the plant is allowed to flower, it will put energy into trying to regenerate itself by making seeds.
 Pruning basil prevents that, so you’ll have a basil harvest all summer long.

-Here’s how to trim basil: Simply use scissors to prune off the upper leaf clusters.
+Here’s how to trim basil: Simply use a small pair of scissors or pruning shears to snip off the upper leaf clusters.
 Make your cut close to the set of leaves below.
 No scissors?
 It’s perfectly okay just to pinch the basil from the plant with your fingers.

 Often, you’ll need to cut more than one leaf cluster, and that’s okay.
 Just be sure to snip right above the set of leaves you’re planning to leave on the plant.
-New growth will sprout from that point, allowing you to harvest throughout the season.
+New sets of leaves will sprout from that point, allowing you to harvest throughout the season.

 You’ll want to make sure to leave some green growth so that the plant can do its photosynthesis thing, but the plant will be noticeably smaller.
 Prune basil every week or two, to keep your plant healthy.
 The cut stems and leaves are your basil harvest.